-- In addition, candidate can file their profile/resume in the Canada “Job Bank” where Canadian Employers, Federal and Provincial governments will access it.
+- In addition, the candidate can file their profile/resume in the Canada “Job Bank” where Canadian Employers, Federal and Provincial governments will access it.
 Job Bank will help to connect Express Entry candidates with eligible employers in Canada.

-- Also, each of the provinces will have a limited quota of candidates that it can nominate and hence the provinces can also be approached for nomination.
+- Also, each of the provinces will have a limited quota of candidates that it can nominate and hence the provinces can also be approached for the nomination.
 Candidates meeting the selection criteria, having a provincial nomination will mean a “higher” rank in the pool.

-- Candidate will be issued a job offer in Canada supported with Labor Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC)., when selected by a Canadian employer.
+- Candidate will be issued a job offer in Canada supported with Labor Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC).
+When selected by a Canadian employer.